Frequently Asked Questions

 Yes.
 In most cases the visa will be stamped inside your passport.
 Most consulates require you to submit your actual passport along with your visa application.
-If you don't already have a valid passport you should apply for one as soon as you decide to study abroad, even before you apply for your program.
+If you don't already have a valid passport you should apply for one as soon as you decide to go abroad, even before you apply for your program.
 This process can take several weeks to several months, depending on the country and time of year when you apply.

 If you already have a passport, check the expiration date.
 Your passport needs to be valid for at least 6 months after your program ends.

 - How and where do I apply for a passport?

 When applying for a passport for the first time you have to submit your application in person.
 Everything you need to know about U.S. passports (how to apply, how to get a rushed passport, how to renew your passport) is on the following website: http://travel.state.gov/passport/passport_1738.html

 If your passport was lost or stolen and you are departing imminently or if you need your passport to apply for a visa within two weeks, you may call the National Passport Information Center at 1-877-4USA-PPT (1-877-487-2778) to schedule an appointment to apply in person at a Passport Agency.

 - How do I know if I need a student visa?